aframevr/aframe/docs/introduction/best-practices.md

 [geometrymerger]: https://www.npmjs.com/package/aframe-geometry-merger-component

 Performance is critical in VR.
-People feel comfortable when you maintain a high frame rate.
+For the best user experience, you **must** maintain a high frame rate.

-Check out the [recommended hardware specifications][hardware].
-Generally, the fewer number of entities and lights in the scene, the better.
+Use the [recommended hardware specifications][hardware].
+Generally, the fewer entities and lights in the scene, the better.

-Note that the **[stats component][stats]** provides various metrics (FPS, vertex and face count, geometry and material count, draw calls, number of entities).
+Use the **[stats component][stats]** for various metrics (FPS, vertex and face count, geometry and material count, draw calls, number of entities).
 We want to maximize FPS and minimize everything else.

 Some general tips to improve the performance of an A-Frame scene: